kshetline/tubular_time/README.md

 By using the locale `'fr'`, the calendar generated above starts on Monday instead of Sunday.
 Notice how the 4th of the month is immediately followed by the 15th.

-One of the latest switches to the Gregorian calendar was enacted by Russia in 1918.
+One of the last switches to the Gregorian calendar was enacted by Russia in 1918.
 The month of February didn’t even start with the 1st, but started on the 14th:

 `new DateTime('1918-02', null, '1918-02-14').getCalendarMonth(1).map(date => date.m === 2 ? date.d : '-')`